 - moderate to severe diarrhea that may lead to dehydration in severe cases

 - weight loss due to loss of appetite and diarrheal symptoms

 - inability to have a satisfactory bowel movement

-- frequent and severe flaring may lead to nutritional issues
+- nutritional issues resulting from frequent and severe flaring

-- Besides creating new life, pregnancy causes a state of altered biochemistry and profound physiological alterations.
-Changes in the level of hormones during pregnancy can induce a relapse of symptoms or acute flares in more than 50 percent of patients.
-Anyone with ulcerative colitis who is considering getting pregnant should discuss the decision with a physician.
+- Changes in the level of hormones during pregnancy can cause a relapse of symptoms or acute flares.
+Anyone with UC who is thinking about getting pregnant should speak with a doctor first.

-Certain lifestyle modifications are very helpful in decreasing the intensity and frequency of ulcerative colitis flares.
-There is an association between emotional stress and the exacerbation of ulcerative colitis flares.3 Likewise, stress relief such as hypnosis and meditation may improve symptoms.4 Other healthy options are yoga, aerobics, and static exercises.
+Certain lifestyle changes can help reduce the intensity and frequency of UC flares.
+There’s a link between emotional stress and the severity of UC flares.
+Likewise, stress relief techniques such as hypnosis and meditation may improve symptoms.
+Other healthy options are yoga, aerobics, and static exercises.

 Having chronic diarrhea can be annoying, but there are ways you can manage it.
 Apply soothing pads or diaper rash cream to the area as needed.
 You should also monitor what you eat.
 Fiber can be tough on people with UC because eating it can have unintended consequences.
 Normally it helps maintain regularity, but it may not be helpful for treating diarrhea.
 On the other hand, an anti-diarrheal may be useful if you’re certain that you don’t have a bacterial infection of the bowel.